When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Related Work

-\textbf{Trade-offs between stage 1 and stage 2 performance.} We are not the first to notice a disconnect between stage $1$ and stage $2$ performance. \cite{tschannen2018recent} extensively studies how different regularization methods affect the usefulness of learned VAE representations for downstream representations, introducing the ``rate-distortion-usefulness" trade-off.
-Notably, they highlight that stage 1 loss (e.g. VAE loss) is not representative of downstream task usefulness. \cite{tschannen2025givt} also shows in Figure 4 demonstrates that increasing $\beta$ in their $\beta$-VAE \cite{higgins2017beta} architecture worsens reconstruction but improves generation performance.
-Recent advances in lookup-free quantization \cite{mentzer2023finite, yu2023language} have unlocked better codebook utilization, improving stage 1 performance.
+\textbf{Trade-offs between stage 1 and stage 2 performance.}: We are not the first to notice a disconnect between stage $1$ and stage $2$ performance. \cite{tschannen2018recent} extensively studies how different regularization methods affect the usefulness of learned VAE representations for downstream representations, introducing the ``rate-distortion-usefulness" trade-off.
+Notably, they highlight that stage 1 loss (e.g. VAE loss) is not representative of downstream task usefulness. \cite{tschannen2025givt} also shows in Figure 4 demonstrates that increasing $\beta$ in their $\beta$-VAE \citep{higgins2017beta} architecture worsens reconstruction but improves generation performance.
+Recent advances in lookup-free quantization \cite{mentzer2023finite, yu2023language} achieve better codebook utilization, improving stage 1 performance.
 Both works observe that scaling up codebook size improves stage 1 performance but degrades stage 2 performance (see Figure 3 in \cite{mentzer2023finite} and Figure 1 in \cite{yu2023language}).
-Outside of visual tokenization, previous work in text tokenization observes that optimizing text tokenizer compression (i.e. stage 1 performance) leads to worse perplexity \cite{lester2024training} and downstream accuracy \cite{schmidt2024tokenization}.
+Outside visual tokenization, previous work in text tokenization observes that optimizing text tokenizer compression (i.e. stage 1 performance) leads to worse perplexity \cite{lester2024training} and downstream accuracy \cite{schmidt2024tokenization}.
+JetFormer~\cite{tschannen2024jetformer} is an end-to-end training procedure for generation, using an auto-regressive (AR) model in conjunction with a flow-based model to perform generation and compression at the same time.
+They balance this trade-off by using the flow-based model for compression, which by its invertible nature, does not allow for information collapse.